Fabio Di Michele Sanchez: Career

 Di Michele Sanchez joined NAC Breda on loan from Wolfsburg in July 2022.
 He made his debut in the Eerste Divisie on 5 August 2022, in a 1–0 win against Helmond Sport at the Rat Verlegh Stadion.
 In November 2022 he suffered a serious injury and returned to Germany for rehabilitation.

+On 28 June 2023, Di Michele Sanchez signed for 3.
+Liga club 1.
+FC Saarbrücken.

+On 14 June 2024, Di Michele Sanchez joined Eintracht Braunschweig in 2.
+Bundesliga on a two-year deal.

+Personal life

+Born in Germany, Di Michele Sanchez is of Italian and Spanish descent.